howard1206/lsda/README.md

 Modification on Large Scale Detection through Adaptation

+Note: 1.
 You can download the pre-trained model and detectors on https://goo.gl/V8CBl2

+Note: 2.
 Remember to link your local caffe to external/caffe

+Note: 3.
 If you want to accerate the imresize of matlab native API, you could consider to use GPU acceration, which I cite from https://github.com/aosokin/cropRectanglesMex here.

 Citing
 -------